elevy99927/rh8363/part1/README.md

 >>>>>>> parent of 9985019 (answer example)
     13. Create a new deployment called nginx-deploy, with image nginx:1.16 and 1 replica.
 >>>>>>> parent of 9985019 (answer example)
-	Record the version.
+<BR>	Record the version.
-	Next upgrade the deployment to version 1.17 using rolling update.
+<BR>	Next upgrade the deployment to version 1.17 using rolling update.
-	Make sure that the version upgrade is recorded in the resource annotation.
+<BR>	Make sure that the version upgrade is recorded in the resource annotation.
-        a.
+<BR>        a.
 Deployment : nginx-deploy.
 Image: nginx:1.16
-        b.
+<BR>        b.
 Image: nginx:1.16
-        c.
+<BR>        c.
 Task: Upgrade the version of the deployment to 1:17
-        d.
+<BR>        d.
 Task: Record the changes for the image upgrade

 `
 answer13.yaml